rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         return dest_check_data
 {% endhighlight %}

+#### Exploration 22

-migrate\_receive issues a "warning" in some ways through xenapi.
-It sends xenapi the "migrate\_receive" command including the nw\_ref (see below), destination, and options) These options can be sr references, live migration, block migration and xen will return a token.
-This Token signifies that the server is ready to accept this connection over the nw_ref that you specified to the host that you specified with the parameters that you specified.
-This token is stored  as the dest\_check\_data.migrate\_send\_data and returned back to the compute services \_do\_check\_can\_live\_migrate\_destination
+In the following code, the *migrate_receive* call issues a warning through XenAPI.
+It sends XenAPI the *migrate_receive* command including the nw_ref, destination, and options details.
+These options can be `sr` references.
+Live migration, block migration, and xen returns a token.
+This token signifies that the server is ready to accept the connection over the nw_ref that you specified to the host that you specified with the parameters that you specified.
+This token is stored as the *dest_check_data.migrate_send_data* variable and is returned to Compute services *_do_check_can_live_migrate_destination* method.

 *nova.virt.xenapi.vmops.migrate\_receive* ->
 {% highlight python %}